hopeross/psrails-learning/README.md

 * Lesson 23 - one-to-many: nested resources
   * This is where the rubber met the road it seems.
 How to show child resources within the assoication of their parent
   * resource - ie: comments for the parent movie
+* Lesson 24 - one-to-many: forms
+  * Dug in deep on this lesson and learned a bunch and somehow magically fixed my issues from lesson 19 and validation
+  * now works.
+I'm still not quite sure what I did to fix it but I'm sure it's something simple that I was missing and
+  * put in when working on the new form
 *